jurisk/scala-js-photoplaces/README.md

-# ScalaJS workshop step 6.
-Google maps API
+# ScalaJS workshop step 7.
+ScalaCSS

-* Explain wrapping native JS libraries
-* Introduce Google Maps library wrapper
-* Introduce Google Maps component
-* Show photos on Google Map
+* Define all styles that are needed for the app
+* Replace strigly-typed styles with typesafe ones
+* Add styles to document